 Prior to Fresno State, President Covino served as provost at California State University, Stanislaus, where he earned recognition from the Carnegie Foundation for successful efforts to increase community engagement and was named in the U.S. President’s Higher Education Community Service Honor Roll.
 He served as dean of the Schmidt College of Arts and Letters at Florida Atlantic University, and has also held faculty positions at the University of Illinois at Chicago and San Diego State University.

 During his four-decade career, President Covino’s scholarly accomplishments and specializations have included the history and theory of rhetoric, persuasion, imagination, and literacy.
-He has authored five books including The Elements of Persuasion and The Art of Wondering.
-He has published 37 refereed articles or chapters and has delivered more than 60 papers and presentations at local, statewide and national conferences.
+He has authored five books including The Elements of Persuasion and The Art of Wondering, along with numerous scholarly articles, chapters, and presentations.

 A first-generation college student, President Covino moved with his family from Connecticut to the San Fernando Valley when he was 12.
 He graduated from Reseda High School and attended the University of California, Los Angeles, where earned his bachelor’s degree in English.
 He holds master’s degrees from California State University, Northridge and the University of Southern California.
 He earned a Ph.D. in English from the University of Southern California in 1981.
 President Covino and his wife, Dr. Debbie Covino, have four adult children.